-Boyd Owen performing at Sydney Eisteddfod.
+Boyd Owen winner of The Sydney Eisteddfod Opera Scholarship 2017.
 Photo: WinkiPoP Media

 Tenor Boyd Owen, runner-up in the 2016 Sydney Eisteddfod Opera Scholarship, shared with Sydney Eisteddfod the many ways that Soprano Maria Callas has inspired his passion for Opera and Music.
 He also discussed how he came to choose Languir per una bella as part of his repertoire for the Semi-Finals.

 I found my way to opera firstly though my love of music theatre.
 I would come home every night from school, listen to hours of music theatre and dream of one day being on stage.
 Then I must credit Maria Callas, who I discovered through a CD given to me by a voice teacher.
 I found her voice so captivating and completely thrilling that I wanted to learn how to do that and create the same feelings in people listening to me.

 It has always been a part of me since as long as I can remember.
 I only ever had one dream, to travel and sing, and I am very fortunate to be living that dream.

 Again I would say that operatically Maria Callas sets a benchmark of musical excellence and dedication that, whenever I hear her, she makes me want to work and work until I can sing beyond what I ever imagined.

 Tell us a little bit about Languir per una Bella and why you chose to perform it at the Sydney Eisteddfod Opera Scholarship Semi-Final.